-The Madhya Pradesh High Court directed district courts (1600 courtrooms)14 to shut from 25 March till 27 June 2020.
+The Madhya Pradesh High Court directed district courts (1600 courtrooms) to shut from 25 March till 27 June 2020.
 The courts worked for fewer hours than they usually did, from 11 AM to 2 PM.
-15 The office hours were from 10.30 AM to 2 PM.
+The office hours were from 10.30 AM to 2 PM.
 From 16 March 2020 till the end of March, the High Court directed these courts to hear only bail and urgent stay/injunction matters that received the prior permission of the Principal District Judge (PDJ) online.
 All other cases were to be adjourned, and the details of these cases were to be shared by SMS to litigants/lawyers and by affixing dates on the notice boards of the district courts.
 From May 2020 onwards, the hours of work increased marginally.
 Some judges worked from 11 AM to 2 PM, while other judges (civil judges class I and II) worked from 2 PM to 5 PM to prevent crowding in courts.
 The Centralised Filing Center in the district courts operated for 4 hours a day.
 Undertrial prisoners were to be produced from prison through videoconferencing from prisons which had videoconferencing facilities.
-Copies of bail orders and other orders were to be sent by https://main.sci.gov.in/pdf/CourtNews/24062020 163746.pdf (accessed on 30 August 2020) 11 Madhya Pradesh High Court.
-2020.
-'High Court of Madhya Pradesh' available online at
+Copies of bail orders and other orders were to be sent by email to requisite authorities, as required.